AthmiAG/Elevate_AIML/task_2/readme.md

 This README file provides a clear overview of Task 2 – Exploratory Data Analysis on the Iris dataset.
 The objective is to derive meaningful insights using statistical analysis and visualizations.

+NOTE:since interactive is not visualized here in github, I have uploaded screenshots of those.

 1.Tools Used